-- External function arguments are generally passed by some form of a reference, with the exception of small values of SystemVerilog input arguments (see section A.7.7), which are passed by value.
-Similarly, the function result, which is restricted to small values, is passed by value, i.e., directly returned. - The Actual arguments passed by reference typically are passed without changing their representation from the one used by a simulator.
-There is no inherent copying of arguments (other than any resulting from coercing). - The Access to packed arrays via the canonical representation involves copying arguments and does incur some overhead, however.
-Alternatively, for the sake of performance the application can be tuned for a particular tool and access the packed arrays directly through pointers using implementation representation, which could compromise binary compatibility.
+External function arguments are generally passed by some form of a reference, with the exception of small values of SystemVerilog input arguments (see section A.7.7), which are passed by value.
+Similarly, the function result, which is restricted to small values, is passed by value, i.e., directly returned.

+Actual arguments passed by reference typically are passed without changing their representation from the one used by a simulator.
+There is no inherent copying of arguments (other than any copying resulting from coercing).

+Access to packed arrays via canonical representation involves copying arguments and does incur some overhead, however.
+Alternatively, for the sake of performance the application can be tuned for a particular tool and access the packed arrays directly through pointers using implementation representation, which could compromise compatibility.
+Data can be, however, moved around (copied, stored, retrieved) without using canonical representation while preserving binary or source level compatibility at the same time.
+This is possible by using pointers and size of data and when the detailed knowledge of the data representation is not required.